rungsini/rungsini-portfolio/README.md

 The graph shows a plot of residuals against estimated values.
 The distribution is randomly scattered around the zero axis, without a clear pattern.
 This indicates constant variability, suggesting a constant variance.

 - **Autocorrelation Examination in Adjusted GLS Model:**
+To assess the variance of the adjusted GLS model, a scatter plot of residuals against estimated values was created.

 ![pic14](acf-pacf_adj_gls.jpg)

-Based on the observed graph, it can be concluded that there is no autocorrelation present.
-This implies that the residuals exhibit independence, indicating a lack of correlation between consecutive data points.
+The plot shows random dispersion of residuals around the zero axis without any clear pattern, indicating constant variance (homoscedasticity).
+This suggests that the adjusted GLS model adequately addresses the issue of non-constant variance in the data.

 - **Histogram of residuals in the central region:**

 ![pic1](hist_adj_gls.jpg)

-Based on the graph, it is evident that the residuals follow an approximately normal distribution, resembling a normal distribution.
-This indicates that the adjusted model is well-suited for this dataset.
-Upon analysis, the regression analysis table is obtained as presented below.
+Based on the graph, it is evident that the residuals approximately follow a normal distribution, resembling a bell-shaped curve.
+This suggests that the adjusted GLS model is a suitable fit for the dataset.

 - **The Regression Coefficients Table Obtained from Adjusted GLS Model:**
+The regression coefficients table provides information on the estimated coefficients, their standard errors, t-values, and p-values for each variable in the adjusted GLS model.

 | Variable        | Coefficient | Standard Error | t-value   | p-value |
 |-----------------|-------------|----------------|-----------|---------|